jakubynku/WoodEdit-for-MinecraftPE/README.md

 <h3>/load [filename]</h3>

 Loads cuboid stored in file into the clipboard for further operations (like copy (Wooden Shovel), move (Wooden Hoe) or rotate (Wooden Axe))

+<h3>/replace [fromId] [toId]</h3>

+Replaces all blocks of certain Id (determined by [fromId] parameter) to another type of block ([toId] parameter) in selected cuboid.
+For example: "/replace 1 2" replaces all stone blocks to grass blocks.
+Minecraft block id list can be found here: https://minecraft-ids.grahamedgecombe.com/

 <h2>Other informations</h2>